Learn investing basics

 SWP vs FD: which is better for retirement income in India?

-When retirement comes, the question isn't just how much you've saved — it's how you convert that corpus into monthly income without running out of money.
-Two popular options: Systematic Withdrawal Plans (SWP) from mutual funds, or Fixed Deposits.
+When retirement comes, the question is: how do you convert your corpus into monthly income without running out?
+FD or SWP?

-You park your corpus in an FD at 7–7.5% and live off the interest.
-Simple, predictable, safe.
-But your entire interest income is taxable at your slab rate.
-If you're in the 30% bracket, a 7.5% FD gives you only 5.25% post-tax — barely above inflation.
+Park corpus in FD at 7–7.5%, live off interest.
+Simple, predictable.
+But the entire interest is taxable at your slab rate.
+In the 30% bracket, 7.5% FD = 5.25% post-tax — barely above inflation.

 The risk of SWP

-Practical recommendation: Keep 12–24 months of expenses in FD or liquid funds as a buffer.
-Put the rest in a balanced advantage or equity hybrid fund and run a step-up SWP that increases 6% annually to beat inflation.
+Recommendation: Keep 12–24 months expenses in liquid funds as buffer.
+Put the rest in balanced advantage or hybrid equity fund.
+Run a step-up SWP increasing 6%/year to beat inflation.

-Plan your exact SWP — amount, duration, tax, and XIRR needed — free.
+Plan your exact SWP — amount, duration, tax, XIRR.

 Open SWP Planner →